aslink87/svelte-cn/README.md

 ## First user

 This template allows visitors to login via Google auth.
-Page administrators can assign new users as page admins via the '/admin' route.
-However, the first admin user must be assigned admin access via a database update through Prisma.
+Users have two possible roles: 1.
+Approved users that are able to edit the app, and 2) User managers that are able to edit approved user permissions.
+User managers can assign new users as page admins via the '/admin' route.
+However, the first admin user must be assigned as a user manager via a database update through Prisma.

 After starting the app login with your Google account to create your user.
-Then using prisma studio edit your userSettings to set 'approved' to true.
-Then you'll be able to access the admin page.
+Then using prisma studio edit your userSettings to set 'approved' and 'manager' to true.
+Then you'll be able to access the admin page, and approve other new users.

 ## Building